mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

 ## Use another compatible BERT model (for example from the Hugging Face Hub)

-You can manually download some compatible BERT model and use it with MLPerf inference benchmark via CM as follows.
+You can manually download some compatible BERT models and use them with the MLPerf inference benchmark via CM as follows.

 First download a model to your local host such as `$HOME` directory.
 Here is an example of the original BERT MLPerf FP32 model from the Hugging Face Hub: